aspect-build/aspect-cli/README.md

 Note that in all cases, the `.bazelversion` file continues to indicate which version of the Bazel tool is fetched and run beneath the wrapper.

-## Manual (MacOS / Linux)
+## Manual (MacOS / Linux / Windows)

-On any supported platform, you can download the `aspect` binary for your platform on our [Releases](https://github.com/aspect-build/aspect-cli/releases) page and add it to your `PATH` manually.
+On any platform, you can download the `aspect` binary for your platform on our [Releases](https://github.com/aspect-build/aspect-cli/releases) page and add it to your `PATH` manually.

 Note, if you manually install for MacOS, you can bypass the "Unknown Developer" dialog by running `xattr -c $(which aspect)` before launching `aspect`.

-## Windows

-Windows releases are no longer published as of [v5.5.0](https://github.com/aspect-build/aspect-cli/releases/tag/5.5.0).
-This is due to a new dependency on [go-tree-sitter](https://github.com/tree-sitter/tree-sitter-go) which has a CGO dependency that makes cross compiling to Windows difficult.
-To produce Windows releases will require some engineering work to resolve the CGO cross compilation issues.
-Please let us know if you require a Windows Aspect CLI binary.
-In the meantime, we recommend using WSL2 on Windows.

 # Usage